Warkanlock/warkanlock.github.io/_posts/2024-02-15-nothing-will-be-real.md

 Yesterday [Sora](https://openai.com/sora) was released.

-I can confidently say (despite having been able to test it with my own hands), that reality is coming to an end.
-Reading and seeing memes out there with a video and a hint made me realize that we won't know anything.(E.g: [twitter post](https://twitter.com/billpeeb/status/1758650919430848991))
+I can safely say (despite having been able to verify it with my own hands), that reality is coming to an end.
+Reading and seeing memes out there with a video and a prompt made me realize that we won't know anything in a few years.
+We won't be able to detect whether a video has been generated or not and even be able to describe or remember where the piece of footage came from.
+(E.g: [twitter post](https://twitter.com/billpeeb/status/1758650919430848991))

 Any video that resembles but doesn’t mimic reality will be a possible candidate for AI.

-This is kinda sad.
-However, excepted.

 Movies were always part of this “reality,” but with a consensus that to see fake reality, you will pay a ticket, rent a movie, or whatever.